Federal Pell Grant

-The Federal Pell Grant is money that a student does not need to repay.
+The Federal Pell Grant is money that a student does not need to repay, unless subject to Return of Title IV.
 The student must meet the minimum eligibility requirements.
-Grants range from $400 to $5550.

 The enrollment status of the student, i.e. full time, three-quarter time, half time or less than half time and the student's EFC will have a proportional effect on the amount of money a student will receive.

 Federal Supplemental Educational Opportunity Grant (FSEOG): a campus based grant program that supplements the educational costs not covered by the Federal Pell Grant.
 Title IV regulations require that FSEOG is awarded to students with exceptional need.
 Exceptional need is determined by the lowest family contributions.
 De Anza College defines this as those students with a calculated EFC between 0 and 500.
 Legislated maximum is $5,000 per award year, minimum is $100.
 Due to the limited amount of funds available, FSEOG is awarded as FAFSA data is received.
 We do not offer FSEOG for the Summer session.
 Students must maintain ½ time enrollment and meet Satisfactory Academic Progress standards to be eligible for disbursement.
 We allot funding for students who begin attending classes in the Fall and Winter terms.
 We evaluate funding availability at the end of each term to determine if we can funding left to award.